f4b6a3/uuid-creator/README.md

 - Sequential;
 - Sequential without MAC (private);

-The *Sequential UUID* is a modified implementation of Timestamp UUID.
-All the octets deticated to timestamp in the Sequential UUID are in the "natural order".
-In the standard Timestamp UUID the octets of timetamp are arranged in an inversed order (RFC-4122, section 4.2).
+UUID Sequential is a modified implementation of the Timestamp UUID.
+All octets dedicated to the timestamp in the Sequential UUID are in the natural order.
+In the default timestamp UUID the timestamp octets are arranged differently (RFC-4122, section 4.2).